 4. What to expect during a pregnancy massage?

-Safety and comfort are crucial in a pregnancy massage treatment.
+Safety and comfort are crucial in its treatment.
 Therefore, you may be asked a few questions about the type of massage you’d prefer.
 Usually, the most comfortable position for an expectant mother during a pregnancy massage is lying on one side.

 You also have a choice when it comes to how much clothing you’d like during the massage session.
 A typical pregnancy massage treatment should last around one hour.